 Currently, state public health data show 54 of Connecticut’s 169 towns at the highest alert level for COVID-19.

 That’s down from the previous week’s total of 97.
 An additional 54 towns are listed at the second-highest "orange" alert level.

 According to the state Department of Public Health, the map does not include cases among people who reside in nursing homes, assisted living centers or correctional facilities.

-This post was updated on Friday, March 5, at 6:14 p.m.
+This post was updated on Wednesday, May 12, at 7:21 p.m.
 ET to reflect the most recently released data from the state Department of Public Health and the Centers for Disease Control and Prevention.